ekxide/iceoryx2-book/source/fundamentals/messaging-patterns/blackboard.md

 configuration settings adjusted at runtime or a regularly updated global state, with each participant only interested in a small part of it.

-The pattern is not suitable for cases where the readers require previous values or when a bidirectional communication is required ([request-response]( /fundamentals/messaging-patterns/request-response)).
+The pattern is not suitable for cases where large payloads shall be communicated to multiple participants ([publish-subscribe]( /fundamentals/messaging-patterns/publish-subscribe)) or when a bidirectional communication is required ([request-response]( /fundamentals/messaging-patterns/request-response)).

 ## Mechanism

 - TODO: add diagram "Blackboard in Shared Memory"

+Writers and readers don't work directly on the key-value repository, but can retrieve entry handles for a specific key, enabling efficient access.
+These entry handles are used to update the corresponding value or read the latest value without having to iterate over the entire key-value repository again.

+The blackboard can be combined with the event messaging pattern so that the receiving participant is notified when the value it is interested in is updated.
+Each entry handle provides an entry id to facilitate event handling by the receiving participants.

 ## Further Reading